 FOR IMMEDIATE RELEASE FLAGSTAFF, AZ — Travel to the north and south rims of the Grand Canyon with a new digital story collection, which launched online today in advance of the first anniversary of Baaj Nwaavjo I’tah Kukveni-Ancestral Footprints of the Grand Canyon National Monument on Aug.
 8, 2024.
 The story map was created in […]

-The fact sheet describes Indigenous representation at Grand Canyon National Park and highlights the need for expanded employment opportunities for Native peoples of the Grand Canyon.
-Read this 2-page fact sheet on hiring reform › Download the PDF ›
+Learn about Indigenous representation at Grand Canyon National Park and the need for expanded employment opportunities for Native peoples of the Grand Canyon.

 FOR IMMEDIATE RELEASE White Mesa, UT—Bills of lading recently uncovered in a shipping database reveal that Energy Fuels Resources imported more than 275,000 pounds of radioactive materials from the Japan Atomic Energy Agency.
 The materials appear to have been trucked to the company’s controversial White Mesa uranium mill, a mile from Bears Ears National Monument […]